fcsapi/websocket-php/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously at FCS API.
-If you discover a security vulnerability, please report it responsibly. update check
+If you discover a security vulnerability, please report it responsibly.

 ### How to Report